NethermindEth/starkpack-winterfell/README.md

 Over time, we hope extend the library with additional features:

-**Distributed prover.** Distributed proof generation is the main priority of this project, and we hope to release an update containing it soon.

-**Perfect zero-knowledge.** The current implementation provides succinct proofs but NOT perfect zero-knowledge.
-This means that, in its current form, the library may not be suitable for use cases where proofs must not leak any info about secret inputs.

 ### Project structure
 The project is organized into several crates like so: